 Running taught me how to mentally and physically break long-standing personal and team barriers.
 Always looking for a better way to reach running or track goals was a game-changer on many levels.

-When I was first introduced to formal project management, quality improvement methods, strategic planning, and how to innovate as a young adult, these things immediately made sense to me at a heart and head level because I learned many of these skills informally through my running career.
+As a young adult, when I was first exposed to formal project management, quality improvement methods, strategic planning, and innovation, I found that many of these skills resonated with me at a personal level.
+This was because I had learned the importance of these skills informally through my experience as a runner seeking improvement.

-Teaching The Value Of Changing The Status Quo
+The Value Of Teaching How To Change The Status Quo

-Innovation and breakthrough projects in the workplace and other areas required the same mental tenacity I learned through championship running and track and field.
+Innovation and breakthrough projects in the workplace and other areas require the same mental tenacity I learned through championship running and track and field.

-When you break a significant personal or team barrier, you change the current status quo.
+When you break a significant personal or team barrier, you change the current status quo and help others do the same by your example.

-In other words, things improve, and you rise to new heights.
+In other words, things improve, and you and your team rise to new heights.
 The more significant the personal or team barrier you break, the better, I think, most of the time.

 I do my best to set high personal and team standards in our cross-country and track and field each year for the short and long-term growth of those involved.